aredridel/differ/README.md

         }]
     };

-    // Create a clone of the person object var updatedPerson = JSON.parse(JSON.stringify(person));
+    // Create a copy of the person object var updatedPerson = JSON.parse(JSON.stringify(person));

-    // Make some changes to the updatedPerson object person2.employed = true;
+    // Make some changes to the updatedPerson object updatedPerson.employed = true;
-    person2.favoriteColor = 'green';
+    updatedPerson.favoriteColor = 'green';
-    person2.kids[0].age = 7;
+    updatedPerson.kids[0].age = 7;

     // Calculate a diff between the person and updatedPerson objects var diff = differ.calcDiff(person, updatedPerson);

-    // Create another clone of the person object var personClone = JSON.parse(JSON.stringify(person));
+    // Create another copy of the person object var newPerson = JSON.parse(JSON.stringify(person));

-    // Apply the diff to personClone, which will make it equal to person differ.patch(personClone, diff);
+    // Apply the diff to newPerson, which will make it equal to updatedPerson differ.applyDiff(newPerson, diff);

 ## License (MIT)